Ribosylpyrimidine nucleosidase

-Thus, the two substrates of this enzyme are pyrimidine nucleoside and H_{2}O, whereas its two products are D-ribose and pyrimidine base.
+For example, the enzyme characterised from Pseudomonas fluorescens and Escherichia coli hydrolyses the pyrimidine nucleoside, uridine, to uracil and D-ribose:

+Cytidine is also converted to cytosine by this enzyme.

-This enzyme belongs to the family of hydrolases, specifically those glycosylases that hydrolyse N-glycosyl compounds.
+This enzyme is a hydrolase, specifically a glycosylase that hydrolysea N-glycosyl compounds.
 The systematic name of this enzyme class is pyrimidine-nucleoside ribohydrolase.
-Other names in common use include N-ribosylpyrimidine nucleosidase, pyrimidine nucleosidase, N-ribosylpyrimidine ribohydrolase, pyrimidine nucleoside hydrolase, RihB, YeiK, and nucleoside ribohydrolase.
-This enzyme participates in purine metabolism and pyrimidine metabolism.
+Other names in use include N-ribosylpyrimidine nucleosidase, pyrimidine nucleosidase, N-ribosylpyrimidine ribohydrolase, pyrimidine nucleoside hydrolase, RihB, YeiK, and nucleoside ribohydrolase.